 Rockaway Beach Restoration

 After Hurricane Sandy, more than $140 million was invested to repair and restore Rockaway Beach.
 As part of this work, intact sections of boardwalk were repaired, damaged beach buildings were renovated with new boardwalk islands constructed around them, public restrooms and lifeguard stations were installed to replace destroyed facilities, and interim shoreline protection and anti-erosion measures were created.
-Thanks to this work, more than 3 million people visited Rockaway Beach this summer.
+Thanks to this work, more than 3 million people visited Rockaway Beach last summer.

 Even with a successful beach season and better protected peninsula, the recovery of Rockaway Beach is only beginning.
 We are now working with the Rockaway community, NYC Economic Development Corporation (EDC) and US Army Corps of Engineers on a second phase of improvements – providing more long-term protection for Rockaway, constructing a new boardwalk, and developing a conceptual plan for further improvements to the area’s parks and facilities.

-Community Board 14 Boardwalk Reconstruction Presentation
+Community Board 14 Boardwalk Design Presentation

 Interim Shoreline Protection and Erosion Control